Nonparametric tests of treatment effect homogeneity for policy-makers: Discussion

 A limitation of our test for qualitative heterogeneity is that it may suffer low power for alternatives where many treatment effects are weak but non-null.
-This is a trait shared by many traditional tests of composite null hypothesis (e.g. likelihood ratio tests).
-In the case of testing for qualitative heterogeneity in a randomized trial with a single dichotomous covariate, \citet{zelterman1990tests} shows how one can enlarge the rejection region of the likelihood ratio test in a way that increases power whilst preserving type I error control; see also \citet{berger1989uniformly}.
-The unusual and counter-intuitive properties of `improved' tests such as these are discussed in \citet{perlman1999emperor}.
+This is a trait shared by many traditional tests for qualitative heterogeneity.
+Although our test performed well relative to these approaches in simulations, they are still recommended for large trials and observational studies.
+In the case of testing for qualitative heterogeneity in a trial with a single dichotomous covariate, \citet{zelterman1990tests} shows how one can enlarge the rejection region of the likelihood ratio test in a way that increases power whilst preserving type I error control.
+The resulting tests have unusual and counter-intuitive properties.

-One could alternatively develop a test of quantitative heterogeneity based on the variance of the CATE.
-The boundary null issue also occurs for this parameter, and the inferential framework described here could in principle be adapted.
-It would be interesting to compare the resulting properties of our tests with those of \citet{sanchez2023robust}.
-The parameters considered in our paper have a convenient interpretation in terms of the area above/below the treatment effect curve, and are more natural when considering qualitative heterogeneity.
+Finally, we note that other estimands could be utilized for testing quantitative/qualitative homogeneity.
+Many of these are expected to share the boundary null issue, and that development of valid hypothesis tests would hence be an subject for separate work.
+All summary measures come with benefits and drawbacks; however, ours were specifically chosen to correspond to policy relevance, which we consider to be an advantage in terms of interpretation and implementation.
+One could alternatively develop a test of quantitative heterogeneity based on the variance of the CATE \citep{sanchez2023robust}; our inferential framework described here could in principle be adapted to this estimand.
+The parameters considered in our paper have a convenient interpretation in terms of the area above/below the treatment effect curve, and are natural when considering qualitative heterogeneity.
 On the other hand, working with the variance may more easily lead to a feasible optimization problem for certain function classes \citep{hudson2023nonparametric}.
-It is unclear to us how the power properties would compare in general, although results in \citet{allen1997hypothesis} suggest that tests based on $L_1$-distance have a small benefit over $L_2$-distance tests.
-A formal comparison is left to future work.
+Nonetheless, the resulting tuning parameter choice may be less intuitive than in our framework, and we can leverage optimization techniques from the literature on optimal treatment regimes.
+It is unclear to us how the power properties would compare in general.